Nullreff/bukin/README.md

     plugin 'permissionsex', '1.19.5', extract: /PermissionsEx.*\.jar/

 Plugins or servers can also be downloaded from Jenkins.
 Just specify the base url for Jenkins and a [ruby regular expression](http://ruby-doc.org/core-1.9.3/Regexp.html) matching the file you want to download.
+If no file is specified, bukin will download the first one listed.

     server 'spigot', 'build-844', jenkins: 'http://ci.md-5.net', file: /spigot\.jar/